RTXteam/RTX-KG2/README.md

 We use `r5a.4xlarge` AWS instances for KG2 builds.

 <!-- TOC --><a name="the-kg2-build-system-assumes-there-is-no-mysql-already-installed"></a>
-## The KG2 build system assumes there is no MySQL already installed
+## If there is an existing MySQL database on the build system

 The target Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is already installed, you will need to delete it,